• Skip to primary navigation

 Any of these banks keep your money safe, completely liquid, and pay interest rates well above local banks.

-Step 2: Make Sure Your Debt is Under Control
+Step 2: Make Sure Your Debt Is Under Control

 There are some who will say you should start investing no matter what your financial situation is, even if you have a lot of debt.
 This is not a completely ridiculous concept.